Production of

 LATEST NEWS

-A scientific paper related to the Life Superbiodiesel project was approved this month, named “Protein recovery of wastewater and animal by-products from the..
+A scientific paper related to the Life Superbiodiesel project was approved in September 2024, named “Protein recovery from animal by-product wastewater rich in..
 Read More →